algorithm-helper/algorithm-helper/README.md

 syntax.
 For client-side development, it uses `webpack-dev-sever`.
 For server-side development, it uses `nodemon`, `concurrently`, amongst other tools.

-For a client-side development with `webpack-dev-server`, run:
+For client-side development with `webpack-dev-server`, run:

 ```
 yarn run dev:wds
 ```

-For a client-side development with live updates, run:
+For client-side development with live updates, run:
 ```
 yarn run dev:client
 ```

-For a server-side development with live updates, run:
+For server-side development with live updates, run:
 ```
 yarn run dev:server
 ```

-For a client and server-side development with live updates, run:
+For client and server-side development with live updates, run:
 ```
 yarn run dev:all
 ```